theCapypara/riptide-docs/source/user_docs/2_requirements.rst

 To use Riptide you need to have the following installed:

 * Python 3.6+
+* pip for Python 3 (might come installed with Python)
 * `Docker 16.0+ <https://docs.docker.com/install/>`_ (Linux)
 * `Docker Desktop 16.0+ <https://www.docker.com/products/docker-desktop>`_ (Mac, Windows)